-Lime plastering using traditional lime putty plaster offers advantages over cement based materials and gypsum plasters for the internal plastering of traditional properties, especially when decorated with a natural, breathable paint:
+Lime plastering using traditional lime plaster offers advantages over cement and gypsum based materials for the internal plastering of traditional properties:

 - Their porosity allows the structure to “breathe”.

 As with all lime plastering, the best outcome requires patience and careful control of drying and suction – the reward being a good looking and long lasting finish.

 We also supply a range of clay plasters for use in traditional properties and new build.

 Before starting any work, always check if the building is listed.
 You may need to contact the local authority Conservation Officer to discuss the project before proceeding.

 Example Lime Plaster Specification on to Solid Walls